 In the same amount of cooking time, brown rice doesn’t absorb as much liquid as white rice, so we should use less liquid.
 We will also need to increase cooking time.
 For example, in my Ground Pork Congee recipe which used 100% white rice, I only needed 10 minutes of pressure cooking.
 With this brown rice congee, I needed more time than that.

 Chicken Congee (chao ga in Vietnamese) is a very comforting and delicious dish.
 It can be eaten in any meals and we especially love to eat it when the weather is cold or when we don’t feel well.

-When eating this congee, you can add more toppings such as fried shallots, Chinese cruellers or even crispy fried wonton strips.
+When eating this brown rice porridge, you can add more toppings such as fried shallots, Chinese cruellers or even crispy fried wonton strips.